parhamfartoot/BattleShip-Game/README.md

 1. Clone or Download the game from our git repository.
 2. Import the files into your integrated workspace environment.
-3. Navigate to the Battleship.java class, located at `src -> Battleship -> Battleship.java`.
+3. Navigate to the Luncher.jar, located at `GameLuncher -> Luncher.jar `.
-4. Run as Java Application using `Alt+Shift+X`.
+4. Run the Java Application by clicking on Luncher.jar.

 ---